Russian mobile game publisher Nexters will go public via a SPAC at $1.9 billion value

 Kismet Acquisition One Corp. is the first SPAC formed in August, 2020, by Tavrin, who will serve on the board of Nexters after the deal is done.
 Nexters will be listed on Nasdaq under the ticker symbol GDEV in the second quarter.

 Tavrin founded UTH Russia, one of the largest independent media companies in the country, and struck a joint-venture deal with Disney to air the Disney Channel in Russia.
 Tavrin also created Media One Holdings, which owns 35 TV stations and 55 radio stations in Russia.
-He was also CEO of MegaFon (the second largest mobile phone company in Russia), which raised $1.7 billion on the London Stock Exchange and Moscow exchange in 2012.
+He was the CEO of MegaFon (the second largest mobile phone company in Russia), which raised $1.7 billion on the London Stock Exchange and Moscow exchange in 2012.

 “The main purpose of this transaction is to do something for the employees and also create a currency for more transactions,” Tavrin said.

 Based in Cyprus since 2017, Nexters was founded in 2010, and it really started to grow after launching Hero Wars in 2018.
-Hero Wars is a mid-core game, with hardcore gameplay in short session cycles.
-It is played in more than 100 countries, and it has delivered 8.5 times monthly active user growth in the past two years, and now it has six million monthly active users.
+Hero Wars is a midcore game, with hardcore gameplay in short session cycles.
+It is played in more than 100 countries, and it has delivered 8.5 times monthly active user growth in the past two years.
+Nexters said it has six million monthly active users.
 In the past two years, the number of paying users also grew four times.

 The company is planning to launch three new titles in 2021 in casual genres.
 Nexters plans to expand in Asian markets soon, as it believes its RPGs will be popular there.